manvendra0802/vlg-project-image-denoise/README.md

-# Image denoising using Residual block architecture
+# Image Denoising using Residual Block Architecture

-**#Training models**
+## Training Models
-Here, first we trained the model using radial crop technique i.e.denoising1model.h5 file.
-Further we applied fine tuning technique to train the model i.e. , which is our final trained model.
+Here, first we trained the model using the radial crop technique, resulting in the `denoising1model.h5` file.
+Further, we applied a fine-tuning technique to train the model, which is our final trained model.

-#Testing part
+## Testing Part
-Our model has a 'main.py' file which basically takes noise images as input with'/test/low' and predicts the corresponding denoised images as per our model to path'/test/predicted'.
+Our model has a `main.py` file which takes noisy images as input from the `/test/low` directory and predicts the corresponding denoised images, saving them to the `/test/predicted` directory.

-#Report
+## Report
-The attached report clearly explains every part of code and what it does.
+The attached report clearly explains every part of the code and its functionality.

-#Conclusion
+## Conclusion
-Our major criteria in this project was PSNR score which was evaluated as the benchmark.For our model we found a PSNR score of .
+Our major criterion in this project was the PSNR score, which was evaluated as the benchmark.
+For our model, we found a PSNR score of .